dolfly/x/README.md

-# The extended (may be experimental) features outside the main gost tree.
+# The extended (may be experimental) features outside the main tnet tree.